 Braces will make the teeth look great but not necessarily the gums.
 The papillae are squeezed out when the teeth are really crowded.
 When braces unravel the teeth, spaces frequently open up where the gum has been squeezed.
 This happens more frequently when the teeth are more triangularly shaped.
 If the orthodontist notices, they can reshape the triangular teeth with sandpaper.
 Making the teeth more square will partially or fully close the dark spaces.

-Are you ready to fix the black space between teeth?
+Are you ready to fix the missing gum or black triangles between your teeth?

 We can help fix black triangles between teeth.
 Dr. Fondriest and his team of dental specialists look forward to answering all your questions while providing you with quality care.
 Contact us for a smile makeover consultation today at 847-234-0517.